 1. Read the labels carefully: Ensure the product is safe for your child’s age.
 Although a product may be marked for children, it does not always mean that it is safe for all ages and situations.
 Learn about the dose recommendations according to the child’s age and body weight.

 2. Do not give them to babies and toddlers: Do not give antihistamine to children younger than two years.
 OTC antihistamines are known to cause death in infants and toddlers.
-Thus, always follow a pediatric’s prescription to treat younger children.
+Thus, always follow a pediatric prescription to treat younger children.

 3. Do not overdose: Do not give more than the recommended dose to your child.
 You may keep the antihistamine doses within the permitted daily limits to avoid other side effects.
+Even though these medications are available OTC they can be very dangerous in high doses.
+Luckily most of these cases only require supportive care.

 4. Avoid double dosing: Read the contents of cough and cold products if your child is already taking antihistamines.
 Some cough and cold remedies contain antihistamines, and this may result in overdosing.